Arman Tsarukyan: Ultimate Fighting Championship

-Tsarukyan made his UFC debut against Islam Makhachev, one of the main training partners of Khabib Nurmagomedov, on April 20, 2019 at UFC Fight Night: Overeem vs. Oleinik.
-It was a fast-paced fight with high level wrestling exchanges, and Tsarukyan lost the fight via a unanimous decision.
+Tsarukyan made his UFC debut against future lightweight champion Islam Makhachev, on April 20, 2019, at UFC Fight Night: Overeem vs. Oleinik.
+It was a fast-paced fight with high level wrestling exchanges.
+Even though Tsarukyan lost via a unanimous decision that fight was considered to be the toughest test in Makhachev's career.
 This fight earned him the Fight of the Night bonus.

-Tsarukyan faced Olivier Aubin-Mercier on 27 July 2019 at UFC 240 and won the fight via unanimous decision.
+Tsarukyan faced Olivier Aubin-Mercier on July 27, 2019, at UFC 240 and won the fight via unanimous decision.

-Tsarukyan was expected to face Davi Ramos on April 11, 2020 at UFC Fight Night: Overeem vs. Harris.
+Tsarukyan was expected to face Davi Ramos on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
 Due to the COVID-19 pandemic, the event was eventually postponed.
 The bout eventually moved to UFC Fight Night 172 on July 19, 2020.
 He won the fight via unanimous decision.

-Tsarukyan was expected to face Nasrat Haqparast on January 24, 2021 at UFC 257.
+Tsarukyan was expected to face Nasrat Haqparast on January 24, 2021, at UFC 257.
 However, on the day of the weigh ins, Haqparast pulled out of the fight citing an illness.
 As a result, the promotion negotiated a matchup between Tsarukyan and Matt Frevola.
 Subsequently, Tsarukyan forfeited 20% of his purse as a result of missing weight, which went to Frevola.
 Tsarukyan won the fight via unanimous decision.

-Tsarukyan faced Christos Giagos on September 18, 2021 at UFC Fight Night 192.
+Tsarukyan faced Christos Giagos on September 18, 2021, at UFC Fight Night 192.
 He won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

-Tsarukyan faced Joel Álvarez on February 26, 2022 at UFC Fight Night 202.
+As the first bout of his new four-fight contract, Tsarukyan faced Joel Álvarez on February 26, 2022, at UFC Fight Night 202.
 He won the bout via ground and pound TKO in the second round.
 The win also earned Tsarukyan his second consecutive Performance of the Night bonus award.